 To effectively use the sauna for the purposes of weight loss, it’s recommended that you stay longer for twenty minutes to achieve maximum results, but you consistently monitor your body for any warning signs.

-As always, advice for the duration of your time inside a sauna should come from a qualified health professional that is familiar with your health and potential intolerances to heat exposure.
+As always, advice for the duration of your time inside a sauna, and if you sauna daily or not, should come from a qualified health professional that is familiar with your health and potential intolerances to heat exposure.

 While there’s absolutely no substitute for a healthy diet and regular exercise, using an infrared sauna to consolidate all that hard work and shed a few extra calories can’t hurt.